HectorVilas/odin-memory-card/README.md

   - high score
   - light/dark theme button
 - play area with cards:
-  - the cards are placed in a random order
+  - cards are placed in a random order
   - each card contains:
     - an image
     - a name or description
 - accesibility:
   - use `prefers-reduced-motion` for the cards
-  - alt for each card
+  - `alt` for each card
   - allow playing with WASD/arrow keys and Enter/spacebar if possible

 ### the code: